hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 (**3**) Check that Network registry eligibility is set to ‘true’

 (**4**) If it is still false, wait a few minutes and check again

-The registration process is now complete!
-You can proceed to our [hopr-admin tutorial](using-hopr-admin).

 ## Monte Rosa rewards